All-Party Parliamentary Group on Loneliness

 Throughout 2020, the All-Party Parliamentary Group (APPG) on Loneliness is running a major independent inquiry into loneliness.
-As you may know, before the coronavirus outbreak, one in five people across the UK already felt always or often lonely.
+As you may know, before the coronavirus pandemic, one in five people across the UK already felt always or often lonely.

 The APPG's independent inquiry sought to: